 The stores could be up and running without any problems, but the credit companies could be shut down or the network could be hacked.
 If they can process an electronic transaction, you will be glad you brought your cash reserve with you.
 You will be able to get your items and be on your way faster if you keep cash in your bug out bag.

-There will always be last minute shoppers who need emergency items, and it doesn’t matter if they are preppers or regular Joes.
+There will always be last minute shoppers who need emergency items.
+It doesn’t matter if they are preppers or regular Joes.
 Cash is king and if the stores are still open, and if you know what to buy, a last minute shopping run will keep you alive longer than those who buy bread and milk.
 You can also keep cash in your bug out bag as a loan for neighbors and distant relatives.

 Suggested reading: 10 best survival foods at your grocery store

-If you keep cash in your bug out bag you can pay for whatever service you may need, if you haven’t planned for it or if it’s something unexpected.
+If you keep cash in your bug out bag you can pay for whatever service you may need.
+It will come in handy if you haven’t planned for it or if it’s something unexpected.
 You can get to a mechanic and say “Here’s $1,000 to fix my car in the next hour”.
 You can pay for medical aid and pretty much anything you’re not skilled for.

 If you find yourself in a situation where you have to deal with roadblocks or guards, you will be glad you keep cash in your bug out bag.
-You can bribe people to close their eyes and let you pass so that you don’t get trapped with the rest of the crowd.
+You can bribe people to close their eyes and let you pass to avoid getting trapped with the rest of the crowd.
 You can bribe guards to let you pass through private property if your bug out routes are obstructed.

 Related article: Bartering after and economic collapse